khulnasoft/devkit/docs/dev/README.md

-# BuildKit Developer Docs
+# DevKit Developer Docs

-These are the BuildKit developer docs, designed to be read by technical users interested in contributing to or integrating with BuildKit.
+These are the DevKit developer docs, designed to be read by technical users interested in contributing to or integrating with DevKit.

 > **Warning**
 >